matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 :::note
 - zkSync Era testnet automatically finalizes all withdrawals.
-- This means that for every testnet withdrawal, an L1 transaction proves the inclusion for each message.
+- This means that for every testnet withdrawal, an L1 transaction proves the inclusion for the message.
 :::

 :::info